 Parks and Recreation

-Those who enjoy physical pursuits are well catered for with many significant locations such as the Knox Skatepark, Lewis Park, RD Egan Lee Reserve, Llewellyn Reserve and Walker Park allowing for participation in both organised or self-led activities.
+Those who enjoy physical pursuits are well catered for with many significant locations such as Lewis Park, Egan Lee Reserve, Llewellyn Reserve, Jells Park, Lakewood Nature Reserve, Knox Skate Park and Walker Park allowing for participation in both organised or self-led activities.
 Koomba Park which is a large native bushland park between Dandenong Creek and the Eastlink tollway caters for those who enjoy walking or bike riding as does the Blind Creek Trail which is another pleasing alternative.
-The $27M State Basketball Centre was built in 2012 and is the home of Basketball Victoria and WNBL team Melbourne Boomers.
-The venue brings business to the surrounding area and enhancing the already rich tapestry of sporting locations.

-Adding to the vast array of amenities are a variety of reputable schools, with The Knox School, Waverley Christian College and Templeton Primary being amongst the areas most popular; you will also find the eastern campus of Swinburne Institute of Technology on Stud Road.
-A strong network of buses with rail links services the area, as does Knox Private Hospital, which recently underwent a $180M upgrade and expansion, making it the second largest private hospital in the state.
+Adding to the vast array of amenities are a variety of reputable schools, with The Knox School, Waverley Christian College and Templeton Primary School being amongst the areas most popular; you will also find the eastern campus of Swinburne Institute of Technology on Stud Road.
+A strong network of public transport service the area, as does Knox Private Hospital, which recently underwent a $180M upgrade and expansion, making it the second largest private hospital in the state.

 The capital being injected into the area speak volumes; Wantirna and Wantirna South are suburbs that have been sculpted to cater for the needs of people at every stage of life.
 Come and see how they can enrich your future.